manaspratap/flutter_3d/README.md

 Awesome right?
 I know!

-A detailed article on this is coming soon!
+[Here](https://techblog.geekyants.com/principles-of-3d-design-for-flutter) is a detailed article on this.

 And below is a detiled video on the same.